- How is childhood leukemia treated?

 Stem cell transplant often requires a long hospital stay and can be very expensive (often costing well over $100,000).
 Be sure to get a written approval from your insurer if your child is to have this treatment.
 Even if the transplant is covered by your insurance, your co-pays or other costs could easily amount to thousands of dollars.
-It is important to find out what your insurer will cover before the transplant to get an idea of what you might have to pay.
+It’s important to find out what your insurer will cover before the transplant to get an idea of what you might have to pay.

 Side effects of SCT

 Side effects from a stem cell transplant can be short-term or long-term.

-Short-term side effects: Early side effects are those of high-dose chemo (low blood cell counts, mouth sores, nausea, vomiting, diarrhea, hair loss, etc.) and can be severe.
+Short-term side effects: Early side effects are those of high-dose chemotherapy, and can be severe.
+They can include: